kunhwiko/concepts/cloud/kubernetes/A-containers.md

    file system isolation, PID namespace for process isolation), capabilities to limit the root user privileges in the new namespace, and cgroups for resource constraints to provide isolation from the host machine.
 b) Containers can have a different OS from the host and will share the host's kernel through syscall requests.
-c) Containers are typically created and managed by container runtimes (e.g. Docker, containerd) that run on the host OS.
+c) Containers are typically created and managed by container runtimes (e.g. containerd, Docker) that run on the host OS.
 ```

 ##### Container Layers